-I love Barcelona and as a feng shui consultant – it’s one of my favourite cities that has an excellent feng shui on all fronts.
+I love Barcelona, and as a feng shui consultant – it’s one of my favourite cities that has excellent feng shui on all fronts.
 Few other cities can compete with Barcelona’s Mediterranean charm, vibrancy and elegance.
 So, let me unpack.
-Perfect location ie by the sea with glorious sunshine, amazing and recongisable buildings and architecture (dreamy, curvy Gaudi), the spiritual vibe (enlightening La Sagrada Familia), history, far-out, epic cuisine including Cava tasting, a great market and a beach, art, including surrealist artist Miro and more…
+Perfect location ie by the sea with glorious sunshine, amazing and recognisable buildings and architecture (dreamy, curvy Gaudi), for football lovers (FC Barcelona) the spiritual vibe (enlightening La Sagrada Familia), history, far-out, epic cuisine including Cava tasting, a great market and a beach, art, including surrealist artist Miro and more…

 La Sagrada Familia and spiritual feng shui

-You can get to Barcelona by bus and even train to Barcelona Sants train station (via France) but air travel is the most efficient.
+You can get to Barcelona by bus and even train to Barcelona Sants train station (via France), but air travel is the most efficient.
 7.5m tourists come to Barcelona every year to create a buzzing nightlife.
-Barcelona is the capital of Catalonia region which has its own language and a flag (where they’ve invented Chupa Chups).
+Barcelona is the capital of the Catalonia region, which has its own language and flag (where they invented Chupa Chups).

 When I visit different cities, I tend to look, from feng shui perspective, at the same things and aspects, noticing sameness and differences and all the details such as: